henningzakrisson/trinary-tree/README.md

 ## Usage example
 Fitting a Trinary Tree and a Binary Tree using the majority rule algorithm to a dataset with missing values.
+Note that this code is in no way optimized for speed and training of the trees takes a lot of time compared to other tree packages.
+The package is a proof-of-concept and it is recommended to re-implement the algorithm if it is to be used in settings where computational speed matters.

 ````python
 # Import packages